o3de/o3de.org/content/docs/userguide/networking/multiplayer-gs.md

 You have now created a server authoritative sphere entity that enables changes to the sphere to replicate over the network\.
 However, you didn't bind the box to the network, so changes in the box will remain unreplicated\.

-## Step 3: Connecting a Client to the Server<a name="network-multiplayer-gs-step-3-connect-a-client-to-the-server"></a>
+## Step 3: Connecting a Client to the Server {#network-multiplayer-gs-step-3-connect-a-client-to-the-server}

 This step shows you how to connect a client to the server instance and then observe your networked sphere in action\.